 - Artists like Gabriel Orozco respond to the places in which they work.
 They are sensitive to objects and spaces and the way people interact with them.
 They are noticers.
 The Situationists believed in the importance of wandering through spaces (dérives) paying close attention to subtle changes in atmosphere.
 They developed a playful attitude to the city in order to resist the constant demands of commercialism.
 Take notice of the small things around you - abandoned objects in the street, litter, weeds, the cracks in the pavement, signs etc. Create a work of art which draws attention to one or more of these things.
 Install your work of art in a public place and notice how people respond to it.

 - The history of modern art is filled with examples of artists banding together to assert their views and promote their own work.
 Form an artist collective with a group of fellow artists.
-Take inspiration from Art Hoe Collective, a group of young artists of colour who have embraced social media as a way to promote a positive self-image and celebrate their creativity.
+Take inspiration from young artists who have embraced social media as a way to promote a positive self-image and celebrate their creativity.
 Is your group open to others or must participants commit to a set of principles before they can join?
 You may wish to produce a manifesto of your ideas and attitudes.
 How will you publish this to the world?
 You may wish to organise an exhibition, produce a fanzine or stage a performance.

 “It’s not really about the material- it’s about our capacity to shape things.
 How to revive a neighbourhood: with imagination, beauty and art"